Richard Bristow

-Richard Bristow (1538 at Worcester – 1581 at Harrow on the Hill) was an English Catholic controversialist and Biblical scholar.
+Richard Bristow (1538 at Worcester – 1581 at Harrow on the Hill in London, UK) was an English Catholic controversialist and Biblical scholar.

 Life

 Richard Bristow was born in 1538 in Worcester, England.

-At the Age of 17, he went to the University of Oxford, disputedly as a member of Exeter College.
-In 1559, he took his Bachelor's degree.
-After that, he attained an MA from Christ Church, Oxford, in 1562.
+At the age of 17, he studied at the University of Oxford, possibly at Exeter College.
+In 1559, he gained his bachelor's degree.
+He continued his studies at Christ Church, Oxford, and gained his MA in 1562.

 In 1566, he and Edmund Campion were chosen to hold a public disputation before Queen Elizabeth I of England.

-Shortly afterward, having applied himself to theology and acquired a wide reputation, he was made a Fellow of Exeter College (1567) by the interest of Sir William Petre, who had founded several fellowships there.
-His ability would have won further promotion for him had his religious opinions not undergone a change, an indication of which was given in his argument with the Regius Professor of Divinity, whom he confused.
+After studying theology, Sir William Petre recommended him for a Fellowship at Exeter College; he became a Fellow in 1567.

+At this time the Reformation had taken hold in England and the Protestant Queen Elizabeth I had reigned for almost ten years.
+England had previously been a Catholic country, but many people were changing their religious ideas; Bristow was one of these people.
+While he stayed loyal to his Catholic faith, he saw the need for changes in the religion.

 Two years after his appointment to the fellowship, he left Oxford for Leuven, where he met William Allen.
-Allen secured him for his new college at Douai and appointed him its first prefect of studies.
-He was Allen's "right hand upon all occasions", acting as rector when he was absent and when the college moved in 1578 to Reims.
+Allen appointed him as the first Prefect of Studies at the new English College, Douai.
+He was Allen's "right hand upon all occasions", acting as rector when he was absent.
+The college moved to Reims in 1578.